 As a personality of the nineteenth century, Joseph Smith stands out as extraordinary.
 While many writers have been critical of him and his teachings, most are impressed with at least some of his accomplishments.

 He published a five hundred-page book of scripture, organized a new religion, dictated more than a hundred revelations, founded at least three cities, built one temple and began others, and revealed a remarkable theological framework that both expanded and contradicted Christian thinking of the era.

 Of all of these endeavors, establishing the practice of plural marriage has been the most controversial.
 In the years following his death, both critics and believers alike have questioned his reasons for practicing polygamy.

 Unfortunately, Joseph Smith, who was the only individual who could definitively explain his motives and intentions, left no personal record about these matters.
-Clues can be found in his revelations, sermons, and a hodge-podge of statements collected from newspapers, memoirs, affidavits, and notebooks.
-Most sources are second-hand, late, and may suffer from reliability issues.
+Some clues can be found in his revelations, sermons, and a hodge-podge of statements collected from newspapers, memoirs, affidavits, and notebooks, but most sources are second-hand, late, and may suffer from reliability issues.

 A Reluctant Polygamist?

 Critics balk at the suggestion that Joseph Smith reluctantly established plural marriage.
 But in doing so, they rely on their own intuition while ignoring statements from many of Joseph’s contemporaries that attest to his hesitancy.

 Some of Joseph’s closest associates wrote late-in-life that an angel commanded him to marry plural wives, and he initially resisted that directive.1

 Benjamin F. Johnson remembered that Joseph “put it off” and “waited until an Angel with a drawn Sword Stood before him and declared that if he longer delayed fulfilling that Command he would Slay him.”2